Jake1Egelberg/DEAR/README.txt

 *Filter by  Access=Public, Source=RNA, Library Layout=<Your choice>, File Type= .fastq OR .bam **Order results by taxon to according to which organism you are investigating (Homo sapiens/hg19/hg38 or Mus musculus/mm9/mm10)

-2) Download FASTQ/BAM from European Nucleotide Archive (downloading BAM speeds up analysis) https://www.ebi.ac.uk/ena/browser/view
+2) Download FASTQ/BAM from European Nucleotide Archive (downloading BAM speeds up analysis).
+For each FASTQ file, record metadata in the metadata file. https://www.ebi.ac.uk/ena/browser/view

 3) Extract downloaded FASTQ/BAM to the 1fastqfiles folder in DEAR